flokoe/bash-hackers-wiki/docs/commands/builtin/eval.md

      $ ( x=a; eval "$x"'=( a b\ c d )'; printf '<%s> ' "${a[@]}"; echo ) # Proper quoting then gives us the expected results.
     <a> <b c> <d>

-We don\'t know why Bash does this.
+We don't know why Bash does this.
 Since parentheses are metacharacters, they must ordinary be quoted or escaped when used as arguments.
 The first example above is the same error as the second in all non-Bash shells, even those with compound assignment.

-In the case of `eval` it isn\'t recommended to use this behavior, because unlike e.g. [declare](../../commands/builtin/declare.md), the initial expansion is still subject to all expansions including [word-splitting](../../syntax/expansion/wordsplit.md) and [pathname
+In the case of `eval` it isn't recommended to use this behavior, because unlike e.g. [declare](../../commands/builtin/declare.md), the initial expansion is still subject to all expansions including [word-splitting](../../syntax/expansion/wordsplit.md) and [pathname